ExtendRealityLtd/VRTK/README.md

   the trigger generates a new sphere and pressing the touchpad generates ten new spheres.
 Eventually when lots of spheres are present the FPS will drop and demonstrate the prefab.

+  * **019_Controller_InteractingWithPointer:** A scene which shows how the controller pointer beam can be used to toggle the use actions on interactable objects.
+Pressing the touchpad activates the beam and aiming it at objects will toggle their use state.
+It also demonstrates how a game menu could be created by using interactable objects snapped to a game object can trigger actions.
+Pressing the Application Menu button displays a cube connected to the controller which has menu options.
+Pointing the beam with the other controller at the cube will select the menu options accordingly.

 ## Contributing